Combinatorial decision-making driven by multicomponent surface condensates: Discussion

 We characterize the computational capabilities of programmed multiphase fluids that are trained through gradient-descent based global optimization routines.
-While we focus on classifier function, the ways by which molecular networks can learn, potentially autonomously, or be trained represents an important area for investigation.
-For instance, \citep{chalk_learning_2024} use sleep-wake training rules that are spatially local to train lattice liquids.
+While we focus on the system's capacity for classification and not the biological plausibility of the learning rule, the ways by which molecular networks can learn, potentially autonomously, or be trained represents an important area for investigation.
+For instance, \citep{chalk_learning_2024} train lattice liquids using sleep-wake training rules, a set of spatially local rules based on competition between Hebbian learning and anti-Hebbian unlearning as in classical Boltzmann machines \citep{ackley_learning_1985}.
 In conjunction with other recent studies, these suggest that molecular networks can be trained \textit{in situ} through physical learning rules that directly modify parameters like interactions or composition \citep{chalk_learning_2024,poole_chemical_2017,stern_learning_2023,poole_detailed_2022}.
-In particular, we show that only changing levels of hidden and output species in the reservoir---a variable amenable to modification in living systems---of trained fluids enables adaptation to new tasks (Fig. \ref{fig:reversoir-tuning}A).
-If the levels of reservoir species could be directly regulated by condensate formation---for example through engineered genetic feedback circuits where condensation of output species alters gene expression of reservoir species---this would permit learning over longer time-scales.
+In particular, we show that only changing levels of hidden and output species in the reservoirs of trained fluids---a variable amenable to modification in living systems---enables adaptation to new tasks (Fig. \ref{fig:reversoir-tuning}A).
+If the levels of reservoir species could be directly regulated by condensate formation---for example through engineered genetic feedback circuits where condensation of output species alters gene expression of reservoir species \citep{zhang2025phase}---this would permit learning over longer time-scales.
 Together, these hint at biologically plausible mechanisms for autonomous and continual learning in biomolecular fluids without any electrical computers in the loop.